Discover the power of cloud cost intelligence

 You can use Lambda to:

-ECS is not a direct competitor here because you can schedule and deploy Docker containers both in serverless mode and on EC2 servers.
+Besides, EC2 is not a direct competitor since you can schedule and deploy Docker containers both in serverless mode and on EC2 instances.
 Moreover, you can skip the server selection process by using AWS Fargate with ECS.